RussianTranslation Services

 Export Opportunities

 Russia has started major investment and modernisation programmes which will provide opportunities for UK firms.
-It’s looking for foreign investment, expertise, technology and resources across a wealth of sectors and has diverse regions to present these in.
-These regions are increasingly competing to attract international investment and some regions have made significant improvements to make it easier to do business, such as Kaluga and Kazan.
+It is seeking foreign investment, expertise, technology, and resources across a wide range of sectors and has diverse regions in which to present these opportunities.
+These regions are increasingly competing to attract international investment, and some—such as Kaluga and Kazan—have made significant improvements to make it easier to do business.
 More than 600 UK companies have a physical presence in Russia.

-Benefits for UK businesses exporting to Russia include a desire of Russian companies to use international accounting and legal standards, respect for ‘UK made’ brands (including retail and luxury) and an anticipated increase in the number of Russian SMEs.
+Benefits for UK businesses exporting to Russia include the desire of Russian companies to use international accounting and legal standards, respect for ‘UK made’ brands (including retail and luxury), and an anticipated increase in the number of Russian SMEs.
+There are opportunities across sectors such as engineering, mining, biotechnology, pharmaceuticals, consumer goods, education, and energy.

 Mary Gilbey